felixleopoldo/benchpress/docs/source/usage.rst

     snakemake --cores all --use-singularity --configfile config/config.json

 The output is stored in subfolders of *path/to/benchpress/results/output* named by the evaluation modules.
+Note that the first run will take some more time as about 20 GB of `Docker <https://www.docker.com/>`_ images will be downloaded.

 Depending on if you are using `Docker <https://www.docker.com/>`_ or run directly on `Linux <https://en.wikipedia.org/wiki/Linux>`_ you need to perform one of the initial steps below.